opencor/sundials/doc/idas/guide/source/sundials/index.rst

 Using SUNDIALS
 **************

-As discussed in :numref:`Organization`, the all SUNDIALS packages are built upon a common set of interfaces for vectors, matrices, and algebraic solvers.
+As discussed in :numref:`IDAS.Organization`, the all SUNDIALS packages are built upon a common set of interfaces for vectors, matrices, and algebraic solvers.
 In addition, the packages all leverage some other common infrastructure discussed in this section.